We are pleased to extend a warm welcome to our new relAI members!

-Munich Career Fair AI & Data Science 2025
+Registration for the Munich Career Fair AI & Data Science 2025 is now open!
+You can request your ticket here.

 The Munich Data Science Institute (MDSI), the Konrad Zuse School of Excellence in Reliable AI (relAI), the Munich Center for Machine Learning (MCML), and the AI Hub@LMU are organizing the Munich Career Fair AI & Data Science at TranslaTUM on October 23, 2025.
 The event is tailored to companies and students (bachelor's, master's, and doctoral candidates) who are interested in AI, ML, and data science.